ljbitzki/attackzoo-sbseg26/README.md

 ### System Dependencies

-`setup.sh` installs or configures the main dependencies on Ubuntu/Debian systems:
+`setup.sh` installs and/or configures the main dependencies on Ubuntu/Debian-like systems:

 - `ca-certificates`
 - `curl`
 - `cmake`
 - `git`
-- `python3-venv`
+- `python3-venv`S
 - `tcpdump`
 - `tshark`
 - `wireshark`
 - `redis`
 - Docker Engine (`docker-ce`, `docker-ce-cli`, `containerd.io`, `docker-buildx-plugin`, `docker-compose-plugin`)

+>[!CAUTION]
+>Please note that **this repository depends** on `Docker Engine` being installed as described in the [official documentation](https://docs.docker.com/engine/install/ubuntu/) and also on the [post-installation instructions for Linux](https://docs.docker.com/engine/install/linux-postinstall).
+Be advised that installation via `apt install` **might not be compatible**.

 The script also adds the current user to the `docker` group, configures capture permissions for `tcpdump`/`dumpcap`, creates `.venv/`, installs Python dependencies, and installs latest NTLFlowLyzer Project direct from GitHub repository cloning.